We prioritize collective, evidence-based learning to achieve equitable and enduring solutions

 Why it matters

-In Indonesia, civic space is shrinking.
+In Indonesia, civic space remains obstructed and uneven.

-9. Public commitments to keeping forests standing
+9. Finance commitments to protecting and restoring forests

 Why it matters